Michigan State gives Mel Tucker a $95 million, 10-year deal | Times Leader

 By LARRY LAGE

-Michigan State is giving Mel Tucker a $95 million, 10-year contract, making an aggressive move to keep a football coach who potentially could leave for LSU or the NFL.
+Michigan State is giving Mel Tucker a $95 million, 10-year contract, making an aggressive move to keep a football coach who potentially could have left for LSU or the NFL.

 “I am honored to be a part of the Spartan process today, and for years to come,” wrote Wednesday in a post on Twitter.